A swift fx transaction with goza.

 • Informative Users who are financially savvy would like to know the whereabouts of their money, and current transaction rates.
 As cash is hard to track, users enjoy tracking their transactions on a mobile app for easy accounting.

 • Accessible Users like that they have access to banking services 24/7 from anywhere with an internet connection.
-Some users may need to conduct current exchanges outside of regular working hours or while traveling.

 UPCOMING ORDERS WITH QR CODE